DHTMLX/docs-suite/docs/grid/configuration.md

 });
 ~~~

 In the above example the sub-rows are dynamically configured depending on the value in the column with the "temperature" id.
-If the temperature value is more than 30, a sub-row will be expanded and gets the CSS class "hot-zone" (or "cool-zone", if the temperature value is less than 30).
-The height of an expanded sub-row cell will be 200.
+If the temperature value is more than 30, a sub-row will be expanded and gets the CSS "hot-zone" class (or "cool-zone", if the temperature value is less than 30).
+The height of an expanded sub-row cell will be 200px.

-In the following example the [`subRowConfig`](grid/api/grid_subrowconfig_config.md) config set as a callback function defines that the rows that have the "Critical" status in the column with the "health_status" id will be expanded on initialization of the Grid and specifies the height of a sub-row cell:
+In the following example the [`subRowConfig`](grid/api/grid_subrowconfig_config.md) config set as a callback function defines that the rows that have the "Critical" status in the column with the "health_status" id will be expanded on initialization of the Grid.
+The height of an expanded sub-row cell will be 250px.

 ~~~jsx {5-8}
 const grid = new dhx.Grid("grid_container", {